ThomasZehnder/JassWebApp/README.md

 Unique game in the world counter clockwise.

-All text are in swiis german dialect region St.Gallen :-)
+All text are in swiss german dialect region St.Gallen :-)

+If you want to know more about the basic Jass Rules, check out this site: http://www.jassinfo.ch/f_jassregeln.html

 # How to start the game:
 ## Supervisor Page